dv8edroute/fiscal445/fiscal445.0.1.1/README.md

 ```python
 fc5.cal.show.month_to_date()
 ```
-Returns as a tuple the start and end date for month to date reports
+Returns a tuple of the start and end date for month to date reports

 `('2020-03-01', '2020-03-09')`